 Students will work in small groups (3-5) to research the quality improvement process, and then select an evidence-based, measurable, problem to be addressed in collaboration with a clinical partner.
-Group research published data on the identified problem and determine a definable goal.
+Group research published data on the identified problem and determined a definable goal.
 Using the Plan-Do-Study-Act model of Quality Improvement, groups will develop an educational or procedural intervention, and then measure the effectiveness of the change in the process.
 Students will dedicate a full half-day every other week to this endeavor to allow adequate time for project completion.
 Students will read instructions and review additional resources before they begin, including the timeline for various components of the QI project.
-All resources are available on the AY2022-23 MD Clerkship Org Site Doctoring 3 page, including details for evaluation.
+All resources are available on Clerkships AY2023-2024 Doctoring 3 page including details for evaluation.